on sabbatical Fall 2017

 East College Room 210

-My research tends to focus upon either (a) questions about the foundations of ethics (otherwise known as "metaethics"), or (b) questions about the nature of moral cognition.
+My research tends to focus on either (a) questions about the foundations of ethics, or (b) questions about the nature of moral cognition.
 Lately, I've been spending a lot of time thinking about how moral "outliers" (i.e., people who think and behave in ways radically different from most) recognize and respond to the moral features of the world.
-In my forthcoming book, The Meaning of Evil (Palgrave Macmillan, 2016), I examine the psychologies of people commonly regarded as evil, and on this basis, argue that what makes a person evil is the particular way in which he sees, or regards, others in the moral community.
+In my recent book, The Meaning of Evil (Palgrave Macmillan, 2016), I examine the psychologies of people commonly regarded as evil, and on this basis, argue that what makes a person evil is the particular way in which he sees, or regards, others in the moral community.
 I'm currently working on a number of papers that further pursue issues raised in the book.
-And in the not-too-distant future, I'd like to do some work on (i) the moral psychology of racism, (ii) the nature of mental illness and its significance in the moral community, and (iii) the psychologies of so-called "moral saints."
+And in the not-too-distant future, I'd like to do some work on (a) the nature of mental illness and its significance in and to the moral community, and (b) the psychologies of so-called "moral saints."
 So if you've got any interesting thoughts about these issues, I'd like to hear them.
 Preferably over coffee.